cloudfoundry-attic/cf-abacus/lib/utils/perf/README.md

 ```

 Note that the function healthy will calculate the % faliure
-based on the metrics recieved in the last 10 seconds from the last recieved metric.
+based on the metrics recieved in the last 10 seconds (by default) from the last recieved metric.

 It will reroll everytime you sent new metric.